Rate equation limit for a combinatorial solution of a stochastic aggregation model: The average cluster size distribution

 \end{widetext} where $w^\star(\sigma|\underline{z})$ is defined similarly to (\ref{eq:19b})

-Note that the asymptotic expression (\ref{eq:26}) does not hold universally for all sequences $\xi_j$.
+{The somewhat messy details are relegated to Appendix \ref{app:b}.
+Summarizing, however, it may be said that this is a straightforward application of the method of stationary phase, as described in Bender and Orszag \cite{BO}.} Note that the asymptotic expression (\ref{eq:26}) does not hold universally for all sequences $\xi_j$.
 Essential use is made both of the positivity of the $\xi_j$ and of the fact that the $\xi_j$ grow regularly (in the sense, for instance, that the nearest singularity to the origin is on the positive real axis, to the exclusion of other singularities at the same distance).
 The above derivation of (\ref{eq:26}) is quite elementary, and I assume it to be already known, but have not found a reference for it.

-We now need to evaluate the derivative with respect to $z_j$ of the r.h.s.~of (\ref{eq:26}).
-As a first remark, one notes that the dependence of $w(\sigma)$ on $z_j$ due to the dependence of $\sigma$ on $\underline{z}$ can be neglected: due to the definition of $w(\sigma|\underline{z})$, there is no first order dependence on $\sigma$ of
+We now need to evaluate the derivative with respect to $z_j$ of the r.h.s.~of (\ref{eq:26}). { We first use the following well-known fact: for an arbitrary function $\phi(x,\lambda)$, let